CubicZebra/informatics/docs/source/supplement/supp_a6.rst

 _`The basic theories`
 ---------------------

-In the context of classical statistics, the classical model of probability customarily utilize the maximum likelihood estimation (MLE) to solve the interested distribution.
+In terms of classical statistics, the statistical model of probability customarily utilize the maximum likelihood estimation (MLE) to solve the interested distribution.
 For an observed data set :math:`\mathcal{D}`, assume there is a statistical model and its corresponding parameter :math:`\theta`.
 The MLE approach actually calculate the :math:`\arg\max_{\theta} p(\mathcal{D} | \theta)`.
 In this manner, parameter :math:`\theta` is